Who’s making the grade on climate change education ambition?

 In terms of including educators in NDCs, there has been no mention of engaging teachers or consulting education unions during the development of the NDCs.
 Only one NDC (the Marshall Islands) explicitly recognizes that teachers play an important role in promoting sustainability in the education sector, in the same way that an NDC might recognize farmers (especially women farmers) as key in strengthening the climate resilience and adaptive capacity of the agricultural sector.
 It is clear that the education sector could learn a lesson from gender advocates like WEDO and the NDC Partnership who have made great strides in increasing countries’ attention to gender as a cross-cutting issue and a priority action area, as well as a key stakeholder group in the NDCs.

-Indeed, 79% of NDCs mention women and/or gender (up from 43% of first NDCs), and 27% of NDCs recognize that vulnerable groups are differentially impacted by climate change.
+Indeed, 82% of NDCs mention women and/or gender (up from 43% of first NDCs), and 41% of NDCs recognize that vulnerable groups are differentially impacted by climate change.
 Unfortunately, there has not been the same level of improvement when it comes to NDCs mentioning girls, who bear an even greater level of vulnerability in the context of climate change.
-While only nine NDCs mention girls ( up from three) and two NDCs in the context of girls’ education (Cambodia and the United Kingdom), no NDCs formally recognizes the contributions that an investment in girls’ education could make toward their climate strategy.
-In fact, only three NDCs (Argentina, the Dominican Republic, and Mexico) recognize children’s, including boys’ and girls’ right to education in the context of climate-related school disruptions.
+While 15 NDCs mention girls ( up from three) and two NDCs in the context of girls’ education (Cambodia and the United Kingdom), no NDCs formally recognizes the contributions that an investment in girls’ education could make toward their climate strategy.
+In fact, only three NDCs (Argentina, the Dominican Republic, and Mexico) recognize children’s rights, including boys’ and girls’ right to education in the context of climate-related school disruptions.
 Out of the climate vulnerable countries that the Malala Fund anticipates will impact the education of girls the most, none that have submitted an updated, revised, or new NDCs mentioned girls’ education.

 Finally, countries are not paying attention to the need to strengthen education systems to support the delivery of quality CCE.
-For instance, while six NDCs point to the importance of international cooperation to support education and training opportunities, only one NDC (Cambodia) specifies that more funding needs to be directed to the education system.
+For instance, while nine NDCs point to the importance of international cooperation to support education and training opportunities, only two NDCs (Cambodia and Myanmar) specify that more funding needs to be directed to the education system.
 But, direct funding isn’t the only way to strengthen education systems.
 For instance, education infrastructure, including school buildings and roads, can be damaged, destroyed, or become dangerous due to extreme weather events and/or prolonged environmental changes or hazards.
-Yet, only five NDCs articulated the need to make education infrastructure ‘greener’ or more resilient to the effects of climate change.
+Yet, only eight NDCs articulated the need to make education infrastructure ‘greener’ or more resilient to the effects of climate change.
 Also, the delivery of quality climate change education is dependent on an education workforce—educators, school leadership, school staff, etc.—that is equipped and supported with training and resources.
-While six NDCs point to the need to invest in teacher training, only one NDC (the Dominican Republic) calls for continued professional development opportunities that meet teachers’ training needs to prepare learners to face the greatest existential threat of our time.
+While nine NDCs point to the need to invest in teacher training, only one NDC (the Dominican Republic) calls for continued professional development opportunities that meet teachers’ training needs to prepare learners to face the greatest existential threat of our time.

 Is there any hope for climate change education?